 The WBL Regional Leadership team will be composed of representatives from each of the nine Tennessee Pathways Regions.
 Individuals serving on this team must have experience in supervising or facilitating WBL student placements and demonstrate strong written and verbal communication skills.
 If selected to serve on the team, members will receive stipend payments which are contingent upon full participation throughout the contract term.

-For consideration, please complete the survey portion of the application and compose a letter of intent, which will be uploaded within the survey by Jan.
-31.
+For consideration, please complete the survey portion of the application and compose a letter of intent, which will be uploaded within the survey, by Oct.
+3.

 Criteria for Letter of Intent: